sidekickmobile/cellzier-bots-public/flows/pre_purchase_inspection_flow.md

 - Thread remains open for additional questions and clarifications
 - Users can provide more details to refine pricing estimates
 - Bot encourages follow-up: "💬 Feel free to ask any follow-up questions or provide additional information to refine the quote."
+- **Improved Follow-up Handling**:
+  - Bot automatically detects follow-up messages vs initial messages
+  - Follow-up messages trigger refined quote generation with message "Analyzing your additional information and updating the quote..."
+  - All previous messages are combined for comprehensive analysis
+  - Thread status is properly reset to continue accepting messages

 ### 9. Error Handling